-You will be one of up to 8 crew led by a professional skipper, his/her mate. and two watch leaders.
+You will be one of up to 12 crew led by a professional skipper, his/her mate. and two watch leaders.

-There will be a training weekend in the UK in September 2021.
-This will start and finish in Cowes.
+There will be a training weekend in the UK in November 2022.
+This will start and finish in Gunwharf Quays in Portsmouth.
 The weekend will be about learning the ropes and meeting the skipper, mate and your fellow crew mates and getting familiar with the yacht.

 Previous racing experience is not essential.
 You will need to have done some sailing.
 You will need to be healthy and reasonably fit.
 You will need to be adaptable and amiable, dedicated and a committed team member.
 You will also need to be enthusiastic about sailing and racing a yacht.